Usman-T/nafs/DEV_NOTES.md

 Change of plans, only 4 steps, there is branching on the 3rd step otherwise you go straight to the summary page Branching is pretty good like this:

 - Select the current -> Go to summary
 - Selct new -> See pre defs and custom
   - Select a pre def -> select tasks
   - Select a custom -> create tasks
     - Then Go to summary

 ## Next features:

 - Fix the progress page (like responsiveness ig) --- done
 - Create the level page, just visuals and simple data hooking --- skip
 - For the gudance page, just make two 0's render and im happy --- done
   - Then for it, write 2 functions nothing more for saving refs and ayahs
   - Then just write data.ts 2 funcs to fetch and rende rthose
   - Hook those funcs to their corresponding buttons and we're good to go
   - Fetch specific ayah audio and play it with the Data Service
   - Fetch full surah audio and play it with the Data Service
   - Fix the scrolling in surah page
 - Implement the streak break (MOST IMPORTANT)
 - Settings
   - Change name
   - Change password
-    -

-### FINALLY THE STREAK BREAK FLOW IS DONEEEE
-Only one problem left, seriously the last one.
-You forgor to actually deduct the points from their dimension values birch A 10 minute task dont worry about it

-## MOBIE ONBOARDING IS NEXT OR THE FUCKING LANDING PAGE?
-I want to work on the landing page its the most fun looking for now but I need to complete the actual app before working on the marketing, reels and everything in between
-Then just basically fake the Audio Player for now where it just takes you to the Surahs Page and you click the headphones and it opens the surah viewer *hehe*
+## What we are doing today:
+- Streak break redirection logic will work perfectly
+- Update the Custom Task Form
+- Work on the Mobile Onboarding (finish it)
+- Make the General and Account Pages in settings